DENNIS-CODES/etch-a-sketch/README.md

 ## etch-a-sketch
-'''this is a solution to odin problem'''
+/* this is a solution to odin problem */

 a simple pretty neat toy that lets you draw by hovering the cursor over grid column which in turn colors the grid squares,